Choosing the right handyman

 There are a huge variety of small tasks that a handyman can come and do, anything from fixing leaking taps, to putting up shelves, assembling furniture, or sanding floors.
 Many of these tasks might count as DIY for some people, but if the job is beyond your experience or confidence level, an experienced handyman is the best way to ensure it’s done properly.

 However, even if you are not taking on the task yourself, a little bit of research into the subject can go a long way to helping you ensure the job is done well.
-Reading up on how a tradesman might approach a particular issue will give you an insight into how much work is involved, and how long it might take.
-It can also give you an idea of questions to ask when meeting tradesmen and getting quotes, as you will have a better idea of what the job requires.
+Reading up on how a tradesperson might approach a particular issue will give you an insight into how much work is involved, and how long it might take.
+It can also give you an idea of questions to ask when meeting tradespeople and getting quotes, as you will have a better idea of what the job requires.
 Even better than reading about the topic is watching videos on it - YouTube has a wealth of videos showing many common household tasks.
 Andrew Croft of ASC in Romford, who has more than 140 pieces of positive feedback on MyBuilder, is an advocate for homeowners arming themselves with knowledge before starting out on a home improvement project.
 He said:

 I always tell people to go on YouTube and give themselves some idea of what a job will involve.
 When it comes to something like fitting floating shelves, people have all sorts of ideas about how it’s done, and how easy it is to do.
-With a bit of research, you can find out about it and how feasible it is, so when a tradesman comes, you can have a proper chat about it and get the best possible work done.
+With a bit of research, you can find out about it and how feasible it is, so when a tradesperson comes, you can have a proper chat about it and get the best possible work done.